Charles Eugène Gabriel de La Croix: Secretary of the Navy

 He was named Secretary of State of the Navy on 13 October 1780 on the recommendation of his friend Jacques Necker.
 He remained in this post until 24 August 1787.
 In 1783, he was made a marshal of France.
-He reorganised the fleet and had a new naval strategy adopted by the Grand Conseil, that the navy's ships of the line should be kept at sea whilst a flotilla blockaded the Royal Navy and kept it in port.
-This strategy that led to French naval successes in the American War of Independence.
+He reorganised the fleet and implemented a new naval strategy adopted by the Grand Conseil, namely that the French navy be redeployed to take into account the global nature of the conflict and fleets and squadrons be entrusted to more aggressive officers.
+This strategy that led to several French naval successes in the American War of Independence.
 He also made a very important legislative effort, simplifying the navy's hierarchy and reorganising its recruitment. de Castries deeply studied the dossiers sent him, and was highly energetic in these roles - hence his saying "I would like to sleep more quickly" ("Je voudrais dormir plus vite").
 In politics, nevertheless, his views were rather conservative, if one judges by his "Réflexions sur l'esprit public", addressed to the King in 1785 - for him, monarchy's difficulties were summed up as a problem of authority; it was enough to show firmness and everything would be back in order.

 French Revolution

 In 1787, he participated in the Assembly of Notables.
 On July 13, 1789, pressed to re-accept the ministry of the Navy by the king, he refused it.
 He emigrated on October 20 and took advantage of the hospitality of Jacques Necker at Coppet.
 In 1792, at the time of the Prussian invasion of the Champagne, he and the marshal of Broglie commanded a corps in the princes' army.
 He continued to serve as principal secretary to the count of Provence.
 He died in 1801 at the home of his old enemy Charles William Ferdinand, Duke of Brunswick, now his friend.

 He possessed a property at Antony where Parc Heller now is, as well as a castle at Ollainville, which he enlarged in 1782.
 In Paris, he installed himself in the hôtel de Castries in 1743, at 72 rue de Varenne, and in 1761 redecorated it out of a large inheritance from his uncle, the marshal of Belle-Isle.

+In November 1790 he fought a duel with Charles de Lameth.